rodolphe37/my-simple-tutorial-creator/README.md

 npm build
 ```

->Use github, netlify, etc for the deployment!
+>Use github, netlify, vercel, etc... for the deployment!

 ---